 Dr. Glenn Graham specializes in Canadian Politics and has taught a variety of political science courses at Saint Francis Xavier University, Dalhousie University, and most recently Cape Breton University.
-His research interests are multiple and interdisciplinary and include: local, community, and regional development (and, recently, how circular economy principles may be applied to these areas), electoral boundaries commissions and related processes, regional innovation systems, regionalism, culture(s) and identity, Canadian political institutions, federalism and intergovernmental relations, Nova Scotia and provincial politics, public policy, Atlantic Canada, globalization, governance, political economy, creative economy (cultural industries), and Gaelic language and arts preservation and revitalization.
+His research interests are multiple and interdisciplinary and include: local, community, and regional development (and, recently, how circular economy principles may be applied to these areas), electoral boundaries commissions and related processes, health policy, regional innovation systems, regionalism, culture(s) and identity, Canadian political institutions, federalism and intergovernmental relations, Nova Scotia and provincial politics, public policy, Atlantic Canada, globalization, governance, political economy, creative economy (cultural industries), and Gaelic language and arts preservation and revitalization.

 Click the following link for Glenn's academic article, co-authored with his colleague Dr. Jim Bickerton in the Canadian Political Science Review, titled "Electoral Parity or Protecting Minorities?
 Path Dependency and Consociational Districting in Nova Scotia." https://ojs.unbc.ca/index.php/cpsr/article/view/1748/1363